cesar-douady/open-lmake/doc/src/config.md

 ### `colors` : Dynamic (reasonably readable)

-Open-lmake generate colorized output if it is connected to a terminal (and if it understands the color escape sequences) (cf [video-mode](video_mode.html)).
+Open-lmake generate colorized output if it is connected to a terminal (and if it understands the color escape sequences) (cf. [video-mode](video_mode.html)).

 This attribute is a `pdict` with one entry for each symbolic color.
 Each entry is a 2-tuple of 3-tuple's.